dhakajack/engarde/README.md

 What is this?
 -------------

-This is the source code to "Faute de Servo", an interactive fiction game (or more commonly known as "text adventure".)
-It was originally written by Jack Welch in late 2017.
+This is the source code to "En Garde", an interactive fiction game (or more commonly known as "text adventure".)
+It was originally written by Jack Welch in late 2017 under the title of "Faute de servo" and was submitted to the French IF Competition.
+This is the English language translation of that game.

 The code is released under the MIT license, which you can find in the LICENSE file.